explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 When you're just starting to learn touch typing, don't worry about speed.
 You won't be ready to take a typing speed test until you've learned how to keep your hand positioned over the home row, and only move your fingers to the other keys.
 In this lesson, you'll learn which of the home row keys are your home base keys, and how to practice moving your fingers without moving your hands.

-Most people who are keyboarding online are using a laptop or computer keyboard.
+Most people who are typing online are using a laptop or computer keyboard.
 These typing lessons will teach you how to use the standard QWERTY keyboard, and how to use all of your fingers and thumbs to touch type.
 Remember, you won't do well on a typing test if you're "texting" the letters with only one or two fingers!

 To start this lesson, let's look at the home row and its eight home base keys: